catwell/www.warp10.io/reference/functions/function_AESWRAP.md

 signature: "'string' or 'bytesarray' AESWRAP 'bytesarray'"
 ---

-Wraps a byte array or String with the [AES WRAP](https://www.ietf.org/rfc/rfc3394.txt) and pushes back the cyphered data into an bytes array.
+Wraps a byte array or String with the [AES WRAP](https://www.ietf.org/rfc/rfc3394.txt) and pushes back the encrypted data into an bytes array.

-AESWRAP adds a 64bits [NONCE](https://en.wikipedia.org/wiki/Cryptographic_nonce) on order to be protected against AES block determinism ([AES WRAP](https://www.ietf.org/rfc/rfc3394.txt) have a fixed IV)
+AESWRAP adds a 64bits [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) on order to be protected against AES block determinism ([AES WRAP](https://www.ietf.org/rfc/rfc3394.txt) have a fixed IV)

 The function expects the following elements on the stack: